 Water scarcity is already a reality in Northern China and is expected to spread to most parts of the country over this century due to climate change.
 One study estimates that by 2030 China faces a potential gap of over 50 per cent of supply relative to demand (2030 Water Resources Group, 2009).
 The Chinese government's policy of food self-sufficiency coupled with rising food consumption and changing diets deriving a greater portion of calories from meats and processed foods will increase demands on water supplies.
 About 80 percent of China's agricultural output is supported by irrigation, making Chinese food production heavily dependent on scarce groundwater resources.
 Water scarcity will increasingly impact China's industry and the general population.
-By 2030, agriculture will remain China's largest water user at 50 percent of demand, however the greatest growth in water demand is expected from the industrial and urban sectors, with China alone accounting for as much as 40 percent of the increase in global water demand among developing countries in the near future (2030 Water Resources Group, 2009).
+By 2030, agriculture will remain China's largest water user at between 50 to 63 percent of demand, depending on estimates (2030 Water Resources Group, 2009; People's

+Daily, 2011).
+However, the greatest growth in water demand is expected from the industrial and urban sectors, with China alone accounting for as much as 40 percent of the increase in global water demand among developing countries in the near future (2030 Water Resources Group, 2009).